Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 # Part One: Understanding Structures
 Most MRI datasets contain images and details of experimental setup used for acquisition and reconstruction.
-Structures and cells are a convenient way of grouping heterogeneous data together into a single entity.
+Structures are a convenient way of grouping heterogeneous data together into a single entity.
 This allows for Managing heterogeneous data of different types and sizes efficiently.

 ## Structures in MATLAB